wormhole-foundation/xdapp-book/src/technical/evm/xassetLayer.md

 ```

 ## Contract Controlled Transfer

-- Differences when compared to a basic transfer: has a payload, can only be redeemed if msg.sender == the recipient, doesn't have a relayer fee field because of the redemption restriction.
-- Always use this when the destination is a contract

 For any message transfers where the destination is a contract, you should always used Contract Controlled Transfers.